Wind4Greg/BBS-LinkedData/README.md

 Note that in Mattr's implementation they [concatenate the lists of statements from the proof options with the document statements](https://github.com/mattrglobal/jsonld-signatures-bbs/blob/cd936ea71a871633ddead4f91a0e2de1c0ed82cc/src/BbsBlsSignature2020.ts#L262-L276) and use that as the *messages* to BBS.

-### Revised Signing Algorithm

-Features: no "double" hashing of messages;

-1. Unsigned document ==> canonize to quads ==> separate to list ==> UTF-8 encode to bytes ==> array of document byte messages.
-These will be the messages given to BBS and processed by [map message to scalar as hash](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#section-4.3.1).
-2. Proof options ==> canonize ==> separate to list ==> UTF-8 encode to bytes ==> array of option byte messages. **Note**: proof options cannot contain `proofValue` or `requiredRevealStatements` since they haven't been computed yet.
-We could protect the `requireRevealStatements` via the BBS `header`.
-Currently calculating but not protecting yet.
-3. Concatenate option list with document list to get the list of BBS messages
-4. Furnish sufficient info to *issuer* to enable them to set the `requiredRevealStatements`.
-Tried using a JSON-LD framing procedure for this.
-Do this across both document and options.
-5. Run BBS's "message to scalar" function on the byte messages from step 3.
-6. BBS preliminaries: make sure there are enough generators for the number of "messages".
-7. BBS sign

 ## Verification Algorithm

 This was rather straight forward based on the above signing: